 The Wisconsin Center District has exclusive rights to control merchandise sales in our facilities.
 Levy Restaurants can provide staffing and resources for the sale of merchandise; contact Levy in care of the General Manager at 414.908.6150.

 A new, state-of-the-art scoreboard was installed in the UW-Milwaukee Panther Arena in 2014.
 See your Event Services Manager for details.

-A City of Milwaukee permit is required for controlled pyrotechnical displays; for a permit application form, please contact you Event Services Manager.
+Pyrotechnics are not permitted in the Wisconsin Center.
+For the Miller High Life Theatre and the UW-Milwaukee Panther Arena, a City of Milwaukee permit is required for controlled pyrotechnical displays; for a permit application form, please contact your Event Services Manager.
 Permit requirements include explicit insurance coverage which may or may not be included in the insurance certificate required by the Wisconsin Center District.
 The District reserves final right of refusal pertaining to any and all pyrotechnical displays, confetti cannons and similar devices.